 Q. Is there a lunch break?

 A. Yes.
 There is a 30 minute lunch break.
 Bring your own lunch or go to a near-by food stop.

 Q. Who do I call for information regarding my driving record?

 A. Contact the nearest driver license office or the State Driver License Division.

-People needing special accommodations should contact the National Safety Council of Northern New England at least two weeks prior to the course, so that adequate arrangements can be made.
+People needing special accommodations should contact the National Safety Council - New England Chapter at least two weeks prior to the course, so that adequate arrangements can be made.